gabyvs/single-context-bar/README.md

 ## How does it work

 This is using angular router and several regular angular2 components.
+It shows a state selector and per each state you can see its cities, rivers and mountains.

+Application state is handled by changes in the routes.

+Check out the following files:

+**states-main.ts** Each of the pages have a main.
+It includes the list, the context bar and the `new` component.
+This will handle navigation to adding a new state and to selecting a state.

+**state-new.ts** This should handle adding a new state.
+It will be displayed only when the route has the parameter adding set to true.